 The school has good facilities and these are constantly being improved.
-Recent additions include a display area for the Technology and Enterprise Faculty and a stunning recording studio for the Arts Faculty.
-Almost all Faculties have dedicated ICT suites and our sports facilities are excellent.
+Recent additions include a brand new room for teaching of food technology and a major refurbishment of our main teaching block.
+Almost all Faculties have dedicated ICT suites and our sports facilities are extensive.
 All students have remote access to the school's ICT network.
 We have two dining rooms, one reserved solely for Y11 and Sixth Form students, and have plenty of outdoor play space.
-We have recently spent over £800,000 upgrading our main teaching block, toilets and fire precaution systems.